INDUSTRY NEWS & INSIGHTS

 Whatever you do, don’t overuse emojis.
 Yes, you can overuse emojis.
 Keep LinkedIn professional and be tasteful with the use of emojis on your LinkedIn profile.
 You want to simply grab someone’s attention with emojis.
 You don’t want to seem like you are screaming out in desperation.
 I don’t recommend placing emojis on your name or even on your title.

 I think the best place to put emojis is in the headline.
 I think that an emoji at the beginning is enough to grab someone’s attention.
-I have even placed an emoji in the middle if there is a transition in though in the middle of the headline.
+I have even placed an emoji in the middle if there is a transition in thought in the middle of the headline.

 What do you think?
 Will you start using emojis on your LinkedIn profile?
 Did you find this post helpful?
 If so, be sure to share it with your connections.

 By the way, do you want some LinkedIn tips to help you increase your LinkedIn power?
 Check out my free course where I share four amazing steps you can take to kick ass on LinkedIn.
-It’s totally free and you don’t even have to opt in.
+It’s totally free and you don’t even have to opt-in.
 Just head over to https://linkedmvp.com.